apurin/js-frontend-backend-example/2. unit tests with Mocha and Chai/readme.md

 # 2. Unit tests with Mocha and Chai
-Shows how to run unit tests.
+This section shows how to define Node.JS module and define unit tests.

-## Setup
-This step requires "Initial setup" from root folder's `readme.md` to be done and sources from "1. simple frontend and backend" folder.
+It requires _Initial setup_ to be done and the sources from "1.
+Simple frontend and backend" folder.

 ## Creating a Node.JS module
 We don't have any code to test yet, let's add some.
 Create `my-module.js`: